Answers to some of the more frequently asked questions:

-Registration is $100 for the program, however there are other costs such as your own gloves and protective gear as required and blood tests if you get to fight.
-Thee costs are broken down in the Welcome Pack on the application to become a fighter page. in case you were wondering, $100 works out about $2.38 per gym session for an awesome experience - cool huh?.
+Registration is $200 for the program, however there are other costs such as your own gloves, doctor/medical clearance and protective gear as required and blood tests to show you're clear of hepatitis and HIV before you start.
+These costs are broken down in the Welcome Pack on the application to become a fighter page. in case you were wondering, $200 works out about $4.70 per gym session for an awesome experience - cool huh?.
 You'll need a pair of 16oz boxing gloves, some hand wraps and a mouth guard, but we'll be working with our sponsors to get you a great deal on those.
-If you get selected to fight you'll also need either a groin guard or a chest protector depending on which bits you need to protect, and also those actually getting in to the ring will need to provide blood serology test results to show you're clear of Hep A/B/C and HIV.
+If you get selected to fight you'll also need either a groin guard or a chest protector depending on which bits you need to protect.
 Please note there are no refunds once you sign up, if you do change your mind and no longer wish to continue your entry fee is considered a donation to the cause.

 Q: Am I guaranteed a fight?

 No, unfortunately not.
 Signing up gets you into the training program but it takes more than just signing up to get you into the ring.
 Final selections will be made about 4-5 weeks out when everyone has had the chance to learn to box and get to a suitable level of fitness.
 Several factors influence you getting a fight such as your level of fitness and being able to match you with a suitable opponent.
 You could be the best novice boxer we've ever seen, but if you're the only 100kg person left at the end then it's not fair to match you with someone at 90kg.

 Q: What happens if I don't get selected to fight?

 DO NOT GIVE UP...
 You keep going, you do that because there is always a chance you may get called up to fight at the last minute.
 People drop out even 48 hours before and if you keep training you still have the chance to get into the ring.
 If you give up, you don't.
 Ever.